johnhearn/johnhearn.github.io/_drafts/composing-abstraction.md

 ---
 layout: post
-asset-type: post
+asset-type: notes
 name: composing-abstraction

 ---

 Linguists have a lot to say about this.
-Consider the following statement:
+Consider the following statement proposed by the renowned linguist Noam Chomsky:

-> _Colourless green ideas sleep furiously_ - Noam Chomsky
+> _Colourless green ideas sleep furiously_

 Lack-lustre environmental proposals are dormant... no. There is a composition of abstractions here which, while grammatically correct, makes no actual sense.

 > _To infinity and beyond_ - Buzz Lightyear

 This is a composition of abstractions begetting another: *beyond infinity*.
-Together it makes no actual sense.
-In fact the concept of infinite itself is defined as something that cannot be reached
+Together these abstractions also make no actual sense.